loiola0/rpg-pygame/README.md

 - 🧪 **Potion Usage**: Players can use potions to heal themselves during battles.
 - 🎮 **Animations**: Characters have animations for idle, attack, hurt, and death states.

+⚙️ Game Mechanics

+Characters: The game includes a knight and multiple bandits.
+Each character has attributes such as name, max health points (HP), current HP, strength, and the number of potions available.
+Combat System: Players can choose to attack an enemy or use a potion.
+The damage dealt is randomized within a range based on the character's strength.
+Game Over Conditions: The game ends when either the knight or all bandits are defeated.
+🎮 Controls

+Click on a bandit to attack.
+Use the potion button to heal yourself.
+🎨 Assets

+The game includes various images for backgrounds, character sprites, and icons for potions and actions.
+Ensure that all image files are placed in the correct directories as specified in the code.

 ## 🛠️ Requirements
 To run this game, you need:
 - Python 3.x